pierceyouatt/msm-associations/README.md

  1. You should have gotten here by clicking the assignment in Canvas.
  1. Set up [a Cloud9 workspace as usual](https://guides.firstdraft.com/getting-started-with-cloud9.html).
  1. `bin/setup`
- 1. Run Project
+ 1. `bin/server` (or Run Project) and wait for the server to start up.
+ 1. Navigate to the live app in Chrome and verify that it's a brand new, blank app.
- 1. I've already added the [starter_generators](https://guides.firstdraft.com/starter_generators.html) gem for you.
+ 1. I've already added the [starter_generators](https://guides.firstdraft.com/starter_generators.html) gem for you, but you might want to go read that Guide.
- 1. Generate the Director resource with the following command at a terminal prompt:
+ 1. Let's use the gem to generate the Director resource with the following command at a new terminal prompt:

         rails generate starter:resource director name:string dob:string bio:text image_url:string

- 1. `rails db:migrate`
+ 1. `rails db:migrate` to actually execute the instructions you just generated to create a new table.
  1. Navigate to `/directors` in your live app and verify that the CRUD resource boilerplate was generated properly.
 Presto!
  1. You could add a few directors yourself manually using the generated Golden Seven.
 Or, quickly add a few rows to the directors table with a script that I included: